-Finally, issuing a preliminary injunction will not disserve the public interest.
+Finally, issuing a preliminary injunction will not disserve the public interest."
 "Injunctions protecting First Amendment freedoms are always in the public interest."
 Opulent Life, 697 F.3d at 298 (internal edits and quotation marks omitted); O Centro Espirita Beneficiente Uniao do Vegetal v.
 Ashcroft, 389 F.3d 973, 1010 (10th Cir.
-2004) (en banc), aff'd 546 U.S. 418 (2006) ("[T]here is a strong public interest in the free exercise of religion.")).
+2004) (en banc), aff'd 546 U.S. 418 (2006) ("strong public interest in the free exercise of religion.")).
 By the same token, where a law violates the First Amendment, "the public interest [is] not disserved by an injunction preventing its implementation."
 Opulent Life, 697 F.3d at 298 (internal quotation marks omitted).
-The public does not have an interest in continuing religious discrimination, but it does have an interest in ending it.
+The public has no interest in continuing religious discrimination, but it does have an interest in ending it.

 Moreover, and by FEMA's own admission, permitting churches to have equal access to disaster relief will only be a practical net benefit to the public that they serve.
 Since houses of worship are essential partners in rebuilding, helping them helps the larger community.
+Protecting public safety is always in the public interest, even when members of the public are religious or engaged in religious activities.